appnexus/capstone-course/notes/PRODUCT.md

 1. Personalization: A recommendation engine personalized to your hobbies, interests, recent activities, spending patterns etc.
 2. Social Media: Leverage the power of social media to enhance your experience
 3. Monetization: Either through ads, a revshare of the local deals, restaurant recommendations etc.
-4. Secure: Means for authorization, authentication, secure access over say https etc.
+4. Security: Means for authorization, authentication, secure access over say https etc.
-5. Plan, organize my schedule: Ability to subscribe to events, plan my activies, manage my calendar, setup alerts/reminders etc.
+5. Plan, organize my schedule: Ability to subscribe to events, plan my activies, manage my calendar, setup alerts/reminders etc.<br>
+...

 ### Features
 Product features are specific means to achieving the goals you have set out.
 A goal usually has many features, but a feature delivery may attribute success in achieving a multiple goals.